anhnguyendepocen/M335/docs/class_tasks/task09_details.md

 * [ ] Use one of the files to make a graphic showing the performance of the Dart, DJIA, and Pro stock selections
     * [ ] Include a boxplot, the jittered returns, and the average return in your graphic
 * [ ] Save your `.R` script and your image to your repository and be ready to share your code that built your graphic in class
+* [ ] Schedule a mid-semester [15-minute interview](https://byuistats.github.io/M335/visitme.html) to discuss your progress in the class.